 CHARLOTTE — Duke Energy is reducing its proposed rate hike request after pushback from North Carolina Attorney General Jeff Jackson.

-According to the Department of Justice, Duke is lowering its proposed increase from 18% to 11.6%.
+According to the Department of Justice, Duke is lowering its proposed average rate increase for Carolinas customers from nearly 15% to 9.3% over the next two years.

 PREVIOUS COVERAGE: